tommit1970/websiteHerstadSkole/readme.txt

 HerstadMusikk2020

 TRELLO
-Remember to use Trello.com
+Remember to use Trello.com - I've forgotten to use Trello - because I use git - but Trello would be useful

 []][][][][][][][][][][][][][][]
 	Working on now:
-	- musiclab meets beatbox
+	- optimize code - clean code
+	- more IIFE's
+	- musiclab meets Incredibox - challenge(Incredibox uses one tempo on a project) - split project into musiclab or incredibox - mode
-	- firstactivity => play/stop-button - back/forth-button - tempo-pluss/minus-button
+	- firstactivity => back/forth-button
-	- firstactivity => rythmbank - record and put in folder
+	- firstactivity => rythmbank - record and put in folder - a far way to go []][][][][][][][][][][][][][][]
-	- firstactivity => calculate hit points for 'r'-button, now they're hardcoded []][][][][][][][][][][][][][][]

 *********************************************************
 	Things I'll do:
+	- enter tempo manually
 	- Logo system - upload images 16x16px(save in db) - choose an avatar icon for your account
 	- MinKonto/Navn => logo replacement
 	- logo in right corner in mobile mode - userimage